-Policy MDLS-12: Any single project expenditure in excess of \$100,000 must be listed as an individual project and not included in a general program category.
-A project is defined as an specific road improvement that is eligible to receive Measure I funding.
+Policy MDLS-12: Any single project expenditure in excess of \$100,000 must be listed as a Named Project and not included in a Categorical Projects category.
+A project is defined as a specific road improvement that is eligible to receive Measure I funding.

-Policy MDLS-13: The Five Year Capital Improvement Plan shall be the basis for the annual audit.
-Jurisdictions will have flexibility in adding or deleting projects or moving funding between projects in their current Five Year Capital Improvement Plan based on the necessities of the jurisdiction.
-However, in order for a project to be eligible for expenditure of Local Street funds, a revised Capital Improvement Plan adopted by resolution of the governing body is required and must be provided to SBCTA by June 30th of each fiscal year if the project list has been changed.
-If the Capital Improvement Plan is not modified to reflect the changes, an audit finding will result.
+Policy MDLS-13: The Five-Year Capital Improvement Plan shall be the basis for the annual audit.
+Jurisdictions will have flexibility in adding or deleting projects or moving funding between projects in their current Five-Year Capital Improvement Plan based on the necessities of the jurisdiction.
+However, in order for a project to be eligible for expenditure of Local Street funds, a revised Capital Improvement Plan, adopted by resolution of the governing body, is required and must be provided to SBCTA by August 15th of each fiscal year.
+The revised Capital Improvement Plan must show any changes to the projects listed or if the amount expended on a project has been increased.
 If the audit finding is not corrected, the project will not be eligible for expenditures of Local Street funds.

-D. Eligible Expenditures
+D. Eliqible Expenditures